DERC Salotech

 How much pressure do you need for a sewer jetter?

-For effective sewer jetting, you need pressure ranging from 1,500 to 4,000 PSI depending on your specific application.
-Residential systems typically require 1,500-2,500 PSI, whilst industrial applications often need 2,500-4,000 PSI or higher.
+For effective sewer jetting, you need pressure ranging from 1,500 to 4,000 PSI (103 to 276 BAR) depending on your specific application.
+Residential systems typically require 1,500-2,500 PSI (103-172 BAR), whilst industrial applications often need 2,500-4,000 PSI (172-276 BAR) or higher.
 The right pressure depends on pipe diameter, blockage type, and material composition.
 Using proper pressure ensures thorough cleaning without damaging your pipes.

 Understanding sewer jetting pressure requirements

 Sewer jetting pressure requirements vary significantly based on the cleaning task at hand.
-Most residential applications work effectively with pressures between 1,500 and 2,500 PSI, whilst commercial and industrial systems often require higher pressures ranging from 2,500 to 4,000 PSI.
+Most residential applications work effectively with pressures between 1,500 and 2,500 PSI (103 and 172 BAR), whilst commercial and industrial systems often require higher pressures ranging from 2,500 to 4,000 PSI (172 to 276 BAR).

 The relationship between pressure and cleaning effectiveness isn’t simply “more is better.”
 Higher pressure does increase cutting power and debris removal capability, but it must match your specific pipe system to avoid damage.
 Cast iron pipes, for example, can handle higher pressures than older clay or PVC systems.